indirectDirectEnumeration69/FuzzyBug/README.md

 - fixing connection logic (going to further enhance connection establishment and redirects)
 - payload mechanisms + pattern matching algo implementing .

--reducing time complexity and thread overheads.
+-reducing time complexity and thread overheads. - O(n) where possible.

 - will soon set up a data encryption system with sock5 proxy redirects for any web communications.